Optimal post-selection inference for sparse signals: a nonparametric empirical-Bayes approach: Efficient selection-adjusted inference

 Our work builds off the ``frequentist assisted by Bayes'' (FAB) framework, which was articulated in its earliest form by \cite{pratt1963} and substantially extended by \cite{YuHoff}.
 This technique was originally proposed for constructing confidence intervals for group-level means in hierarchical normal models, and has also been extended to constructing confidence intervals for coefficients in a linear regression by \cite{HoffYu}.
 Here we generalize the FAB procedure to produce Bayes-optimal confidence sets under post-selection inference.
 We call this procedure selection-adjusted FAB (saFAB).

-Suppose we observe $y_1, \ldots, y_n$ from the parametric model $y_i \sim f(y_i; \theta_i)$, and we consider inference only for observations $y_i \in S$ for some region $S \subset \mathbb{R}$, which we refer to as the selection region or selection event.
+Suppose we observe $y_1, \ldots, y_n$ independently from the parametric model $y_i \sim f(y_i; \theta_i)$, and we consider inference only for units $i$ such that $y_i \in S$ for some region $S \subset \mathbb{R}$, which we refer to as the selection region or selection event.
 Conditional on this selection event, $y$ has the truncated density function

 with cumulative density function $F_S(y ; \theta)$ and generalized quantile function $F_S^{-1}(p; \theta) = \inf_y \{y: F_S(y ; \theta) \geq p\}$.
 Using \eqref{eq:sa-likelihood}, one may construct confidence sets that condition on the selection event $y \in S$ via the well-known procedure of inverting a family of $\alpha$-level tests of point null hypotheses of the form $H_0: \theta = \theta_0$ for all $\theta_0 \in \mathbb{R}$.
 The key decision that arises in this procedure, and that we will discuss in detail below, is how to construct this family of tests.